 ALSO!
 This is a great card to buy stuff from overseas (that’s not priced in RM).
 You’re charged XE.com rates, which is amazing!
 Cards from normal banks NEVER give that kind of rates

-#3 – Fave Pay Review
+#3 – Fave Pay Review (not technically an e-wallet, but oh well)

 Best for: Fave users (for non-users, it’s like Groupon but no minimum number of buyers to unlock deals)